FlatFilers/demo-agent/documents/dynamic.md

 To work with data in Flatfile, you'll first need to create and then configure a Space.

-Your business needs will determine how many Spaces you'll need, but it's likely you'll need more one.
+Your business needs will determine how many Spaces you'll need, you'll likely need more than one.

-Dynamic configurations make it easy create new Spaces that are ready to go with your pre-configured specifications.
+Dynamic configurations make it easy to create new Spaces that are ready to go with your pre-configured specifications.

-## Making this space
+## Making this Space

 This very Space was configured Dynamically.